 - Each team will be assigned to complete a presentation on one theoretical model of development.
-Each student's presentation should be approximately 15 minutes in length.
-Choose a theory that your team does not know much about. - Team will focus on: (1) overview of the theory, (2) each team member will locate one unique research article about the theory they are presenting (make sure there is no duplication).
+Each student's presentation should be approximately fifteen minutes in length.
+Choose a theory that your team does not know much about. - Team will focus on: (1) overview of the theory, (2) each team member will locate one unique research article about he theory you are presenting (make sure there is no duplication).
 The articles can be pro or con about the theory.
 These presentations will occur the 7th and 8th weeks of class.

-Case Study: Each student will choose an adult undergoing a developmental stage discussed in class and interview that individual to discern how he/she compares to at least three adult developmental theoretical models we have discussed in class.
-Five to seven pages in length.
+Case Study: Each student will choose an adult undergoing a developmental stage discussed in class and interview that individual to discern how they compare to at least three adult developmental theoretical models we have discussed in class.
+This paper should be five to seven pages in length.
 Due 8th week.

 Paper: "The Past is Still Happening."
 The psychoanalytic approach to personality development underscores the importance of early childhood experiences.
-What evidence do you see in your present personality that might be rooted in the first five years of your life?
-Discuss the evidence and the childhood experiences in five to seven typewritten pages.
-Please use two or more of the psychoanalytic theorist.
+What evidence do you see in your present personality that might be rooted in the first five year of your life?
+Discuss the evidence and the childhood experiences in five typewritten pages.
+Please use two or more of the psychoanalytic theorists.
 (Freud, Jung, Adler, Horney, Erikson).
 Due 3rd week.